divyadass/Divya_Portfolio/README.md

 # Welcome to my Portfolio Page
 **All the Projects are linked to Jupyter Notebooks.
-You can visit the github link for the code and more informaiton.
+You can visit the github link for the code and more information.
 You can also reach out to me at *divyadass11@gmail.com***

 ### [Project-1: Sarcasm detection using LSTM](https://github.com/divyadass/sarcasm_detection/blob/develop/NLP_Project_Sarcasm_Detection_Questions.ipynb)
 - Data used: News Headlines data
 - Model architecture: Bidirectional LSTM
 - Framework used: Keras with Tensorflow
 - Hardware: CPU is sufficient
+- Git branch:
+  1. develop : Jupyter notebook demonstrating model training
+  2. depolyment : flask API making use of the trained model to make predictions

 ### [Project-2: Named Entity recognition](https://github.com/divyadass/NER/blob/develop_BERT/NLP_NER_via_BERT.ipynb)
 - Data used: CONLL data